ThinkEQ/assembly-solutions-ltd/src/pages/about/index.md

     harness manufacturer based in Bolton.
 Call 01204 521999 for more information on our products.
 ---
-### A leading manufacturer in electrical wiring assemblies
+### A thriving manufacturer of electrical wiring assemblies

 Assembly Solutions is a thriving Bolton based sub-contract manufacturer of electrical wiring assemblies and control panels.